rayarachelian/lisaem-1.2.x/scripts/README.md

-such as first installing the XCode command line tools (brew.sh will do this for you) and then using the clang compiler to build gcc@4.9, then use gcc-4.9 to build gcc@5, brew install --cc=gcc-4.9 gcc@5 and so on all the way to gcc-7 (though it should be possible to build LisaEm with gcc-5).
+such as first installing the XCode command line tools (brew.sh will do this for you) and then using the clang compiler to build gcc@4.9, then use gcc-4.9 to build gcc@5, brew install --cc=gcc-4.9 gcc@5 and so on all the way to gcc-7 (though it should be possible to build both wxWidgets and LisaEm with gcc-5).

 Then invoke the build script like so; ommit --with-debug --with-tracelog if you don't need them.